The Medallions

-The Medallions were an American doo-wop vocal group led by Vernon Green (1937-2000).
+The Medallions were an American doo-wop vocal group led by Vernon Green.

 History

 Formation

-The group formed in Los Angeles, California, United States, in 1954, after Vernon Green was heard singing on the street by Walter "Dootsie" Williams, the owner of Dootone Records.
+The group formed in Los Angeles, California, in 1954, after Vernon Green was heard singing on the street by Walter "Dootsie" Williams, the owner of Dootone Records.
 Green - who walked with a cane as a result of childhood polio - put together a singing group with three friends from Fremont High School, Andrew Blue (tenor), Randolph Bryant (baritone), and Ira Foley (bass), and named them the Medallions because of his own penchant for wearing medallions around his neck.

 Releases and performing

 Their first release, "Buick 59", based on Todd Rhodes' double-entendre R&B recording "Rocket 69", was one of the first releases on Dootone in September 1954.
 It was backed with a ballad called "The Letter", which received extensive airplay in the region.
 "The Letter" contained the nonsense lyric, "the 'puppetutes' of love", which was later picked up by the Steve Miller Band as "the pompatus of love" and used in their song "The Joker".
 The song also included the nonsense word "pismotality", invented by Green.

 Blue was replaced by Willy Graham, and Donald Woods joined to make the group a quintet.
 The group became a popular attraction in southern California, appearing on bills with stars such as Fats Domino, Percy Mayfield and T-Bone Walker.
-The Medallions performed for the eleventh famed Cavalcade of Jazz concert held at Wrigley Field in Los Angeles which was produced by Leon Hefflin, Sr. on July 24, 1955.
-Also featured Big Jay McNeely, Lionel Hampton and his Orchestra, The Penguins and James Moody and his Orchestra.
+The Medallions performed for the eleventh famed Cavalcade of Jazz concert held at Wrigley Field in Los Angeles which was produced by Leon Hefflin, Sr. on July 24, 1955 and also featured Big Jay McNeely, Lionel Hampton and His Orchestra, The Penguins, and James Moody and His Orchestra.

 They continued to release singles on Dootone into late 1955, including "Edna", a favorite of Frank Zappa when interviewed on the Pop Chronicles documentary.
-They also recorded with singer Johnny Morrisette, as Johnny Twovoice & The Medallions.
+They also recorded with singer Johnny Morrisette as Johnny Twovoice & The Medallions.
 The original version of the Medallions then broke up.